Loading...

 Portion Control

-Pair the chicken wings with a small salad or vegetables like broccoli, spinach, or kale.
-These high-fiber foods can help slow down the absorption of glucose.
+Pair the hot wings with a side of leafy greens like spinach or kale, or add a small serving of beans or lentils.
+These high-fiber foods can help slow down the absorption of sugars.

 Stay Hydrated